-Two Political Novices Are Running Kanye’s Campaign in South Carolina
+Two Political Novices Ran Kanye’s Unsuccessful Ballot Effort in South Carolina

-Two men close to Kanye West, neither with political experience to speak of, appear to be running the newly declared candidate’s campaign in South Carolina.
+Two men close to Kanye West, neither with political experience to speak of, appeared to be behind the newly declared candidate’s unsuccessful effort to get on the ballot in South Carolina.

-According to two local South Carolina political operatives who’ve met with them, the key figures are Stephen Blake Kanicka, a Grammy-nominated composer of Christian music who was the music supervisor for the anti-abortion movie Unplanned, and John Boyd, who has five children who are the members of Infinity’s Song, a music group favored by West.
+According to two local South Carolina political operatives who’ve met with them, the key figures were Stephen Blake Kanicka, a Grammy-nominated composer of Christian music who was the music supervisor for the anti-abortion movie Unplanned, and John Boyd, who has five children who are the members of Infinity’s Song, a music group favored by West.
 Boyd, who has been described as West’s spiritual adviser, was standing behind West throughout his political rally in North Charleston, South Carolina, on Sunday.

-The rapper, who has filed with the Federal Election Commission and is on the ballot as a presidential candidate in Oklahoma, has launched a last-ditch effort to get on the ballot in South Carolina.
-To qualify, West needs to collect 10,000 valid signatures by noon on Monday.
+The rapper, who has filed with the Federal Election Commission and is on the ballot as a presidential candidate in Oklahoma, launched a last-ditch effort to get on the ballot in South Carolina over the weekend.
+To qualify, West needed to collect 10,000 valid signatures by noon on Monday.
+But the rapper’s campaign did not submit any to the South Carolina Board of Elections.

+Chris Whitmire, a spokesman for the South Carolina Board of Elections, told Intelligencer, “the petition deadline has passed for the 2020 general election and the state election commission did not receive a petition from Kanye West.
+There are no exceptions to the deadline.”

 One of the South Carolina political operatives who spoke with Intelligencer is C.J.
 Westfall, who most recently worked on an unsuccessful Republican congressional campaign.
 Westfall connected with the Kanye campaign on Saturday after going to one of the locations where signatures were being gathered to get West on the ballot.
 He says the woman who was collecting signatures on the rapper’s behalf connected him with Kanicka.